minhealthnz/nz-covid-data/README.md

 ## Release Notes:

+- [14 Dec 2022]

+Due to size limits, covid-cases.csv is no longer being updated.
+All information contained in that file is available as counts in covid-case-counts.csv.

 - [29 Sep 2022]

 Due to retiring the COVID-19 Protection Framework on 12 September 2022, the Ministry of Health no longer separately reports COVID-19 cases who have recently travelled overseas.
 These cases will be included in the weekly reporting on all COVID-19 community cases, but we will no longer distinguish between border and other cases.